Carl Fredrik af Wingård

-Carl Fredrik af Wingård (born 26 September 1781 in Stockholm, died 19 September 1851) was a Swedish Lutheran archbishop of the Church of Sweden, Professor at Uppsala University, and politician.
+Carl Fredrik af Wingård (born 26 September 1781 in Stockholm, died 19 September 1851) was a Swedish Lutheran archbishop of the Church of Sweden, a professor at Uppsala University, and a politician.
 He served as Archbishop of Uppsala 1839-1851.
 He was also holder of seat 10 in the Swedish Academy.

 Biography

 His noble title (af) was added to his family name Wingård already in 1799, as he was the son of a bishop, Johan Wingård, who became his predecessor in the Diocese of Gothenburg.
-He was cousin to the poet Johan Börjesson.
+He was a cousin to the poet Johan Börjesson.

 Af Wingård studied at the Uppsala University and eventually became professor there in 1810.
 In 1818 he was ordained priest and 8 July 1818 he became bishop of Gothenburg.

 From all reports, af Wingård seems to have been a humanistic teacher and professor, gentle and caring, especially towards students.

 Af Wingård was active against alcoholism among priests, and was one of the founders of the Temperance Society (Nykterhetssällskapet) of Gothenburg, established in 1830.
-He also founded the Swedish Mission Society (Svenska Missionssällskapet) in 1835, an organization for missions work among the Sámi people, together with Methodist missionary George Scott, industrialist Samuel Owen, priest Johan Olof Wallin, Count Mathias Rosenblad, and others.
+He also founded the Swedish Mission Society (Svenska Missionssällskapet) in 1835, an organization for mission work among the Sámi people, together with Methodist missionary George Scott, industrialist Samuel Owen, priest Johan Olof Wallin, Count Mathias Rosenblad, and others.
 He served as president of Pro Fide et Christianismo, a Christian education society.

 He was elected a member of the Royal Swedish Academy of Sciences in 1838.